neo4j-php/neo4j-php-client/README.md

 }
 ```

-Cypher values and types are mapped to php types and classes:
+Cypher values and types map to these php types and classes:

 |Cypher|Php|
 |---|---|